 Capital Gain Dividends.
-For any year through our 2004 taxable year in which we qualify as a REIT, a non-U.S. shareholder will incur tax on distributions that are attributable to gain from our sale or exchange of "U.S. real property interests" under the provisions of the Foreign Investment in Real Property Tax Act of 1980 ("FIRPTA").
+For years prior to our 2005 taxable year, a non-U.S. shareholder incurs tax on distributions that are attributable to gain from our sale or exchange of "U.S. real property interests" under the provisions of the Foreign Investment in Real Property Tax Act of 1980 ("FIRPTA").
 The term "U.S. real property interests" includes certain interests in real property and stock in corporations at least 50% of whose assets consists of interests in real property, but excludes mortgage loans and mortgage-backed securities.
 Under FIRPTA, a non-U.S. shareholder is taxed on distributions attributable to gain from sales of U.S. real property interests as if such gain were effectively connected with a U.S. business of the non-U.S. shareholder.
 A non-U.S. shareholder thus would be taxed on such a distribution at the normal capital gain rates applicable to U.S. shareholders (subject to applicable alternative minimum tax and a special alternative minimum tax in the case of a nonresident alien individual).
 A corporate non-U.S. shareholder not entitled to treaty relief or exemption also may be subject to the 30% branch profits tax on distributions subject to FIRPTA.
 We must withhold 35% of any distribution that we could designate as a capital gain dividend.
-However, if we make a distribution and later designate it as a capital gain dividend, then (although such distribution may be taxable to a non-U.S. shareholder) it is not subject to withholding under FIRPTA.
-Instead, we must make-up the 35% FIRPTA withholding from distributions made after the designation, until the amount of distributions withheld at 35% equals the amount of the distribution designated as a capital gain dividend.
+However, if we make a distribution and later designate it as a capital gain dividend, then (although such distributions made after the designation, until the amount of distributions withheld at 35% equals the amount of the distribution designated as a capital gain dividend.
 A non-U.S. shareholder may receive a credit against its FIRPTA tax liability for the amount we withhold.

-Beginning with our 2005 taxable year, the above taxation under FIRPTA of capital gain dividends (or retained capital gain that is deemed to be distributed) will not apply, provided our common shares are "regularly traded" on an established securities market in the United States, and the non-U.S. shareholder does not own more than 5% of the common stock at any time during the taxable year.
-Instead, such amounts will be treated as an ordinary dividend not effectively connected to a U.S. trade or business, taxable as described above under "Taxation of Non-U.S. Shareholders - Ordinary Dividends."
+Beginning with our 2005 taxable year, the above taxation under FIRPTA of capital gain dividends (or retained capital gain that is deemed to be distributed) does not apply, provided our common shares are "regularly traded" on an established securities market in the United States, and the non-U.S. shareholder does not own more than 5% of the common stock at any time during the taxable year.
+Instead, such amounts are treated as an ordinary dividend not effectively connected to a U.S. trade or business, taxable as described above under "Taxation of Non-U.S. Shareholders - Ordinary Dividends."